-The European Voluntary Service (EVS) provides young Europeans with the unique chance to express their personal commitment through unpaid and full-time voluntary activities in a foreign country within or outside the EU.
-In this way, it seeks to develop solidarity, mutual understanding and tolerance among young people, thus contributing to reinforcing social cohesion in the European Union and to promoting young people's active citizenship.
+The European Voluntary Service (EVS) gives young people the opportunity to express their personal commitment through full-time voluntary work in a foreign country within or outside the EU.

 The EVS aims to develop solidarity, mutual understanding and tolerance among young people, while contributing to strengthening social cohesion and promoting active citizenship.
 Their learning experience is formally recognized through a Youthpass.
 Volunteers receive free board and lodging, insurance cover and a grant for the duration of the project (in some cases they may be asked for a contribution for travel costs).

 EVS volunteers working for more than two months abroad can get additional support to learn, and test their progress in, the language used during their volunteering.

 A successful EVS project requires close co-operation among at least three key players:

 One of the organisations involved plays the role of coordinator and applies for an EU grant on behalf of the partnership.
 Organisations perform a number of roles: